 As a first-generation college student, I empathize with others from non-traditional backgrounds.
-I know from my own experiences (entering college after 8 years of homeschooling) that walking into a college classroom can instantly create feelings of inferiority, apprehension, and intimidation.
-During my teaching, I try to foster a respectful and cooperative learning environment where every student feels comfortable contributing their unique perspective.
+I know from my own experiences that walking into a college classroom can instantly create feelings of inferiority, apprehension, and intimidation.
+During my teaching sessions, I try to foster a respectful and cooperative learning environment where every student feels comfortable contributing their unique perspective.

 SCIENCE, TECHNOLOGY, AND THE ISRAELI-PALESTINIAN CONFLICT